Some of what I'm doing in 2020:

-Austin Symphony presents the Harry Potter Suite (with the famous Fluffy’s Harp Solo) and Peter and the Wolf on the annual Halloween Children’s Concert.
-The November concert, Rule of Three, features the beautiful Mahler 4th Symphony, a Gabrieli piece and Anton Nel playing a Beethoven piano concerto.
+Austin Symphony's November concert, Rule of Three, features the beautiful Mahler 4th Symphony, a Gabrieli piece and Anton Nel playing a Beethoven piano concerto.

-Texas Early Music Project is presenting virtual concerts, and serving up delights from previous concerts on their TEMP Taco Tuesdays:
+Texas Early Music Project presents An Early Christmas.
+Also serving up weekly delights from previous concerts on delights on TEMP Taco Tuesdays.

 Here’s musicians of the San Antonio Symphony playing the finale of the Mahler 2nd Symphony from our living rooms: